-(For those that want more information on these movies or the actresses, you can find a lot of it here.
-If anyone still wants additional details and a Google search doesn't provide them, click on my "Contact" tab, use the form to send me a message and I'll be happy to do what I can.)
+(For those who want more information on these movies or the actresses, you can find a lot of it here.
+If anyone still wants additional details and a Google search doesn’t provide them, click on my “Contact” tab, use the form to send me a message, and I’ll be happy to do what I can.)

 Miki Sugimoto, whose short acting career spanned from 1971-1977.

 |After 21-year hiatus, Rei reappeared in the form of actress/singer/model

 Natsuki Ozawa in the simply-titled Zero Woman.

 |Naoko Iijima starred as Rei in the second 1995 release, Final Mission.|

 |Described by one reviewer as “a cross between Susan Sarandon and Rosamund

 Kwan,” Kumiko Takeda took on the role in 1996’s Assassin Lovers.

 |The 1997 film, The Accused featured Mai Tachihara, who was